opennetworkinglab/aether-docs/onramp/blueprints.rst

   are intentionally kept "narrow", rather than glommed onto an existing element.

+* (Optional) Any additional hardware (beyond the Ansible-managed Aether servers) required to support the blueprint.

 * A Jenkins job, added to the set of OnRamp integration tests, verifies that the blueprint successfully deploys Aether.